Skip to content

 Answer: Reducing speed by 5 to 10 mph.

-Why it works in the car: AAA says slowing highway speeds by 5 to 10 mph can improve fuel economy by as much as 14%.
-Boring?
-Maybe.
-Useful?
-Yes.
+The source: AAA says slowing highway speeds by 5 to 10 mph can improve fuel economy by as much as 14%.
+Not glamorous.
+Still saves real money on a long haul.

 71. What is defensive driving?
 (Easy)